Keksuccino/LLM-Stuff/Codex_Global_AGENTS.md

 - Always add one empty line after a class header line (e.g. `public final class SomeClass {` and then an empty line.
 - Always add one empty line before the closing bracket of a class (top-level `}`).
 - Never place multiple top-level classes in the same `.java` file.
 If you want to add more than one class in a `.java` file, make one top-level class and the other classes should be inner/nested classes of that top-level class.
+- Never span method or class heads across multiple lines, no matter how long they are.
+- Do not span method calls across multiple lines if you would only do it because they are long.
+Only span them across multiple lines if they contain things that should naturally get written on multiple ones, like lambdas with a bigger body.